Past DisO Events

 📍 KEELE CAMPUS, First Student Centre, Grad Student Lounge (rm 430)

-From 6 pm until around 7 pm, we will give a brief update on our finances and programming and elect our new Board of Directors.
-Once we’ve wrapped up with business, we’ll
+From 6 pm until around 7 pm, we gave an update on our finances and programming and elect our new Board of Directors.
+Once we wrapped up with business, we hung out and shared free food from Islands!

 Free BBQ & Plant Dyeing Workshop: Being In Relationship As Safety